jcubic/lips/REFERENCE.md

 ```
 (f32vector-ref vector k)

 Returns value from vector at index k.
 If index is out of range it throw exception.
 ```

 ## f32vector-set!
 ```
 (f32vector-set! vector k)

 Function set value of 32-bit IEEE-754 floating point number vector (C float) at index k.
 If index is out of range it throw exception.
 ```

 ## f32vector?
 ```
 (f32vector? x)

-Returns #t of argument is 32-bit IEEE-754 floating point number vector (C float) otherwise it return #f.
+Returns #t of argument is 32-bit IEEE-754 floating point number vector (C float),
+otherwise it return #f.
 ```

 ## f64vector